gluster/glusterdocs/docs/Developer-guide/Development-Workflow.md

 ### Gerrit

-Gerrit is an excellent code review system which is developed with a git based workflow in mind.
+Gerrit is an excellent code review system that is developed with a git-based workflow in mind.
 The GlusterFS project code review system is hosted at [review.gluster.org](http://review.gluster.org).
 Gerrit works on "Change"s.
 A change is a set of modifications to various files in your repository to accomplish a task.
 It is essentially one large git commit with all the necessary changes which can be both built and tested.

-Gerrit usage is described later in 'Review Process' section.
+Gerrit usage is described later in the 'Review Process' section.

 ### Jenkins

 Jenkins is a Continuous Integration build system.
 Jenkins is hosted at
 <http://build.gluster.org>.
 Jenkins is configured to work with Gerrit by
 setting up hooks.
 Every "Change" which is pushed to Gerrit is automatically picked up by Jenkins, built and smoke tested.
-Output of all builds and tests can be viewed at
+The output of all builds and tests can be viewed at
 <http://build.gluster.org/job/smoke/>.
-Jenkins is also setup with a
+Jenkins is also set up with a
 'regression' job which is designed to execute test scripts provided as part of the code change.